The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds.md

 All things pass from one form to another, ice to water, water to steam, bodies to souls, lead to gold.
 Probably.
 Maybe.
 You’ve just gotta keep trying.
 And find someone to finance your experiments.

 ***Equipment***
-- Small chest containing an alembic, portal athanor and various dishes, bottles, vials and raw materials.
+- Small chest containing an alembic, portal athanor and various dishes, bottles, vials and raw materials
 - Tonic of Health
 - Grimoire - 2 slots, 1 spell